Franz Karl Ginzkey: Life

 Ginzkey, son of a Bohemian German professional officer of the Austrian Navy, was in the imperial army until 1897.
 During that period he was intermittently also commander of the as barracks used (Rainer-infantry regiment) Fortress Hohensalzburg.
 From 1897 to 1914 he worked as a cartographer at the Militärgeographischen Institute (Militarygeographic institute) in Vienna, afterwards in the war archive.
 Since 1920, he was a retired military member and then worked as a freelance writer.
 At the time of the Austro-Fascism, he was (for the professional group of artists) from 1934 to 1938 Member of the Council of State and after 1938 came to terms with the leaders of National Socialism and even joined the NSDAP.
-He was friends with Max Mell and Stefan Zweig, and furthermore with Faistauer Anton and Carl Zuckmayer.
+He was friends with Max Mell and Stefan Zweig, and furthermore with Anton Faistauer and Carl Zuckmayer.
 Moreover, Ginzkey participated in the founding of the Salzburg Festival and for decades was a member of its board of trustees.
 Since 1944 he lived in Seewalchen at Lake Attersee.